Education

 “She’s smiling more and has so much more confidence.”

-Ms. Black’s granddaughter Nevaeh* has never been this excited to go to school – something she never would have predicted at the beginning of the year.
+Nevaeh* has never been this excited to go to school – something her grandmother, Ms. Black, couldn’t have predicted at the beginning of the year.

 Elementary school had been fine for Nevaeh.
 But when she came back to in-person middle school after the pandemic closures, Ms. Black saw significant changes.